Highgate Cemtery, London

 A broken iron gate at Greyfriars cemetery, Edinburgh, Scotland.

-For example, “Covenanters’ Prison” section is only accessible through guided tours, due to multiple reports of supernatural activity.
+For example, the “Covenanters’ Prison” section is only accessible through guided tours, due to multiple reports of supernatural activity.

 One of the most famous graves here is, of course, Greyfriars’ Bobby.
 A loyal Skye Terrier who guarded his owner’s grave for 14 years, until he himself passed away in 1872.
 You will see people leaving sticks and twigs by his tombstone.
 Because he was a good boy.